INI Converter

 port=8080

 Parser Trace reports the host line as skipped because it has no equals sign.
-The generated Runtime ENV, Java Properties, JSON, and YAML outputs contain port but no host, so the source line should be corrected before export.
+The generated env, properties, JSON, YAML, and normalized INI output includes port but not host, so the source line should be changed to host=localhost before export.

 FAQ: